Oklahoma - Sectoral Privacy Overview

 2.1.
 Security of Communications Act

-Section 176.3 of the Security of Communications Act (§§ 176.1 - 176.7 of Title 13 of Oklahoma Statues ('O.S.')) makes it a felony for anyone to intercept any wire, oral or electronic communication.
+Section 176.3 of the Security of Communications Act, codified under §§ 13-176.1 to 176.7 of Title 13 of Oklahoma Statues ('O.S.'), makes it a felony for anyone to intercept any wire, oral or electronic communication.
 The Security of Communication Act also makes it a felony to build or sell devices that are primarily used to intercept communication.
-The Security of Communication Act also places restriction on the use of information that gathered in violation of 176.3.
+The Security of Communication Act also places restrictions on the use of information that is gathered in violation of 13 O.S. § 13-176.3.

-Section 176.4 of the Security of Communication Act provides an exemption where consent of at least one party to the communication is obtained.
+§ 13-176.4 of the Security of Communication Act provides an exemption where consent of at least one party to the communication is obtained.
 Moreover, Court approved recordings of inmates by the Department of Corrections are also excluded from the Security Communication Act.
-A person found guilty shall by punished by a fine no less than $5,000, or imprisonment of not more than five years.
+A person found guilty shall be punished by a fine of no less than $5,000, or imprisonment of not more than five years, or by both.

 2.2.
 Student Data Accessibility, Transparency and Accountability Act

-The Student Data Accessibility, Transparency and Accountability Act of 2013 (§ 3-168 of Title 70 of O.S.) places restrictions on access to student information held by the Oklahoma State Department of Education ('SDE').
+The Student Data Accessibility, Transparency and Accountability Act of 2013, under § 70-3-168 of Title 70 of the O.S.) places restrictions on access to student information held by the Oklahoma State Department of Education ('SDE').
 Access to student information is restricted to:

-- authorised staff and contractors of the SDE;
+- authorizedauthorized staff and contractors of the SDE;

 - district administrators, teachers, and school personnel who require access to this data to perform assigned duties;